newrelic/newrelic-java-agent-ansible-role/README.md

 **Optional**

 The path to the java.policy file includes a directory that reflects the current Java version for WebSphere 9.x.
 This is required if `was_java_security_update` is true and `was_version` is 9.x.
 Example value: `8.0`

-#### <a name='wsadmin_primary'></a>`wsadmin_primary`
-**Optional** - **Default:** `false`

-A boolean value indicating if this is the primary application server in the cluster.
-The cluster configuration node sync and ripple start will be triggered from this host.
-A single application server / JVM per cluster should include wsadmin_primary: true.
-This prevents duplicate node syncs and cluster ripple starts. **The node sync and ripple start will not occur if an application server / JVM is not set as wsadmin_primary.**

 #### <a name='wsadmin_auth'></a>`wsadmin_auth`
 **Optional** - **Default:** `false`